 - Hot glue

-- 1 colored paper
+- 1 sheet of colored paper

 Pretty simple list, right?
 You probably have this stuff kicking around already!
 Now onto making the craft.